Our hope is for the residents of East Chattanooga to be transformed through meaningful work and reconciliation with Christ.

 For 37 years, Inner City Ministries reached the poor through mercy ministry and youth programs.
 For 11 years, Hope for Chattanooga moved many of these same people from dependency to self-sufficiency.
 Both nonprofits, separately launched by New City Fellowship pastor Randy Nabors, merged in 2007.

 Today, Hope for the Inner City partners with churches and other organizations to bring good news, hope, and renewal to Chattanooga’s inner city.

-Since 1971 the people at Hope for the Inner City have walked alongside chronically poor residents of Chattanooga like John, Brenda and Tami.
+Since 1971, the people at Hope for the Inner City have walked alongside chronically poor residents of East Chattanooga.
 We’ve lent them a listening ear and a helping hand.
-We’ve furnished food, dental care, prescriptions and after-school tutoring.
+We’ve furnished food, dental care, prescriptions, and after-school tutoring.
 We’ve helped them balance a checkbook and learn to read.
-We’ve helped some find temporary housing.
+We’ve helped some secure temporary housing.
 We’ve helped others find permanent homes and good jobs, and we’ve taught them the skills to retain both.